e-myer/steam-deck-configurator/README.md

 - To add a task
   - Create a function in the functions.sh file
   - Add the name of the function to the "set_menu" function in the "menu" variable.
-Like this `"function_name" "Function Title" off`, replacing "function title" and "function name" with the function's title and name.
+Like this `FALSE "function_name" "Function Title"`, replacing "function title" and "function name" with the function's title and name.
   - If the task is at the very end of the list, then move the single apostrophe to the end.

 - To remove a task from the dialog